- You start Acronis True Image.

 Check for SSL certificate verification failure in the logs, and if found, re-import certificates to resolve the issue, as explained here.

 If the problem persists after trying these steps, please collect the following information and contact Acronis Customer Central:

-- Screenshot with result of ports check with Acronis connection verification tool or by telnet.
+- Screenshot with the result of ports check with Acronis connection verification tool or by telnet.

 - Acronis System Report.